Abdul-Moeed/Matrix-Computer/README.md

 ### Automated Test File Format
 a11 a12 a13;b21 b22 b23 //represents a matrix of dimensions 2x3

 Every line of file represents a matrix.
-Rows are separated by ";" whereas columns are separated by " "
+Rows are separated by ";" whereas columns are separated by " ".
+No spaces before or after semicolon.

 e.g: